 ” Yes that’s fine but this is only spelling, what about big, hard subjects, like science?”

 Yesterday, after the crosswords, I got out a couple of science books, our internet was down, we were bored.
 We all read a bit aloud then answered some questions in a book.
 There was nothing in the school science books that the kids didn’t know already.
 They’ve picked it up naturally from Steve Backshall, museums, books and their mum’s chatter.
-Will they ever need that science?
+Will they ever need that school science?
 At the moment we don’t know, obviously, they’re too young to decide their futures.
 Science is useful to me in cooking, my own health, growing plants and many aspects of daily life.
 It’s good to know what metabolism is, what nutrients you need, how medicines work and if they are really needed, but this stuff doesn’t have to come from a classroom.
 Most people don’t get it from a classroom, most people don’t know a lot of stuff they should.
 The best use I’ve found so far for my education is in passing it on to my kids, I wonder what they’ll do with it?

 Books, we love books!

 Here’s a video I discovered yesterday and thought it so good and well explained that I should share.
 This young man will go far.
 No, that’s not true, he already has gone far, he has 900,000+ YouTube followers and the tech skills that go with that, that equates to a very healthy income.
 He touches on some of the statics I should have shared in this post.
 Kids educated outside school consistently out-perform their regular-schooled peers.